 5. Take a break.

 This should be a no-brainer, but sometimes I get so caught up with a project that I don’t take a break.
 I learned this the hard way in Fall 2016.
-I had just started working on Good Life Detroit and I was so excited about my new blog that I was working on it seven days a week.
+I had just started working on Good Life Detroit and I was so excited about the new blog that I was working on it seven days a week.
 Sometimes I’d stay up really late to work.
 I hardly took a break because I wanted to get certain things done.
 By the time the Christmas season arrived, I had felt completely burnt out and just plain exhausted!

 When I took time off for the holiday and I was amazed at how my body and mind responded to the break.
 All I wanted to do was rest and not think about projects or work.
 I ended up taking four months off from blogging because I had overdone it.
 My extended time off from blogging taught me a very valuable lesson: taking a break is important!
 Oh, and take breaks regularly.
 When I take a break, it gives me a chance to regroup and rest my body and mind.